LoganOneal/LoganOneal/README.md

 ## 🔭 I'm currently working on

-- Doc-digest, a platform for accelerated learning using text to speech and ML summarization tools
+- Laborup - An AI platform for recruiting in the manufacturing industry
+- SplitIt - A mobile app to streamline splitting receipts

 ## 💼 Technical Skills